NCATSTranslator/Knowledge_Graph_Exchange_Registry/KGE_ARCHIVE_ARCHITECTURE.md

 # Implementation

-See [/kgea subdirectory](./kgea/README.md) for more practical details about the Archive, including a [detailed roadmap for its implementation](./kgea/KGE_ARCHIVE_ROADMAP.md).
+See [/kgea subdirectory](./kgea/README.md) for more practical details about deploying and to the [detailed roadmap for its implementation](./kgea/KGE_ARCHIVE_ROADMAP.md).